9 Natural Blister Remedies

 The last of these home remedies for curing alcohol isn’t a food, rather a product very commonly found in first aid kits: alcohol.

-It’s believed that dipping a cotton swab in alcohol and applying it to your blisters could allow you to remove them.
+It’s believed that dipping a cotton swab in alcohol and applying it to your blisters could allow you to soften and eliminate them, while cleansing the skin and preventing infections.